-Satisfactory administrative standing - all dues are paid in full, and the Enrollment Report will be on file by September 30.
+Satisfactory administrative standing - all dues are paid in full, and the Enrollment Summary Report will be on file by September 30.

 Set Rate - available for schools with higher tuition - the amount set by the TE Board of Directors each year based on its analysis of tuition costs reported by TE member institutions on the annual TE survey.
 The Set Rate is determined on a weighted average of all TE member institutions' tuition amounts.
-TE members that charge higher tuition are permitted to award TE scholarships for less than the full amount of their tuition but not less than the set Rate for the academic year.
+TE members who charge higher tuition are permitted to award TE scholarships for less than the total amount of their tuition but not less than the set Rate for the academic year.

-Restriction - the institution has not met its financial obligations or has excessive exports and minimal imports as determined by a TE Central review.
+Restriction - As determined by a TE Central staff review, the institution has not met its financial obligations or has excessive exports and minimal imports.
 Standing commitments must be honored.
 Restricted institutions will not be allowed to make new export commitments and are expected to increase import commitments until the balance improves.
 In all cases, the school's president is notified.

-Semester Units - TE scholarships are calculated based on semester units: full-time scholarship for one semester.
-A full four-year scholarship for undergraduate study is counted as eight-semester units.
-A two-year scholarship would equal four-semester units, and so forth.
+Semester Units-TE scholarships are calculated based on semester units, such as a fulltime scholarship for one semester.
+A full four-year scholarship for undergraduate study is counted as eight semester units.
+A two-year scholarship would equal four semester units, and so forth.

 TE Candidates - dependents or family members of employees certified as candidates by the sponsoring TELO and are applying for a TE Scholarship.
 See Dependent above.
+TE

-TE Central encourages all member schools to consider following the Free Application for Federal Student Aid definition of dependent.
+Central encourages all member schools to consider following the Free Application for Federal Student Aid definition of dependent.